 The New Jersey Department of Agriculture awarded $10,000 in competitive mini grants to nine schools in 2018 to develop Farm to School activities in New Jersey schools.
 Click here for the full article.
+The next round of Farm to School mini grants will be announced for the 2019-20 school year in Fall 2019.

 The last week in September is when New Jersey celebrates our agricultural past, present and future with schools across the state.
 Connecting the classroom to the cafeteria, curriculum that supports nutrition education and all healthy eating, school gardens and school meals is what Farm to School is all about.